joserubiobejarano/Mindtrip/docs/mobile-roadmap.md

 ### Backend & Data
 - **Supabase JavaScript Client**: The same Supabase instance and database schema used by the web app.
 This means mobile users see the same trips, activities, and data as web users in real-time.
 - **React Query (TanStack Query)**: For data fetching, caching, and synchronization.
 React Query handles the complexity of keeping data fresh, managing loading states, and handling errors gracefully.
+- **Structured Itinerary Schema**: The mobile app will consume the same structured itinerary JSON schema stored in `smart_itineraries` table, using Zod for runtime validation (shared TypeScript types from web app).

 ### Authentication
 - **Clerk React Native SDK**: Clerk provides a native mobile SDK that handles authentication flows, social logins (Google, Apple), and session management.
 It integrates seamlessly with our existing Clerk setup on the web, so users can sign in once and access both platforms.